-Part of the NAT "Handbook" series, the Runner's Knee Handbook is designed for manual therapists who wish to expand their practice by offering the treatment of Runner's Knee or Runner's Knee type pain.
+Part of the NAT "Handbook" series, the Runner's Knee Handbook is designed for the self helper or therapist who wishes to learn how to treat Runner's Knee or Runner's Knee type pain.
 The plan provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 For Home and Professional use.

 - Description of condition